raspberrypilearning/grandpa-scarer/worksheet.md

 1. Lasercut the box using the settings above.
 ![Lasering](images/Lasering.jpg)
 2. Use a hot-glue gun to glue all the pieces of the box together.
 You may need someone else to help you to hold the box together as you glue it.
-Don't be worried if it goes everywhere, no one sees the inside of the box!
+Don't be worried if the glue goes everywhere, no one sees the inside of the box!
 ![BoxGlue](images/BoxGlue1.jpg)
 3. Grab your hinges and hot glue them on the opposite side of the servo mount on the top side of the box.
 ![Hinges](images/Hinges1.jpg)